operatorequals/covertutils/docs/assembling_backdoor.rst

 		)

 Done.
-Now we are sure that all bytes arrays leaving our side will have a fixed length of 20 bytes (even if we send a plain ``whoami`` command which consists of 6 bytes).
-This is in case we need to fit them somewhere where a fixed bytelength is needed.
+Now we are sure that all byte arrays leaving our side will have a fixed length of 20 bytes (even if we send a plain ``whoami`` command which consists of 6 bytes).
+This is in case we need to fit them somewhere where a fixed bytelength is needed...

 We also have to be sure that every byte array arriving to our side is also of 20 bytes exactly.

-Finally, the arrays are encrypto-scrambled using derivatives of our `passphrase`, so they will look gibberish to anyone that doesn't have that `passphrase`.
+Finally, the arrays are `crypto-scrambled` using derivatives of our `passphrase`, so they will look gibberish to anyone that doesn't have that `passphrase`.

 Communication Channel Step
 ^^^^^^^^^^^^^^^^^^^^^^^^^^